 web3.py Patterns: Middleware

 The latest major version (v7) of web3.py includes a reimagining of the middleware architecture.
 The short version: the functional programming paradigm has been replaced with class-based middleware.
-The refactor provides clearer control over request and response processing, and clears the path for new features, including batch transactions.
+The refactor provides clearer control over request and response processing, and clears the path for new features, including batch requests.

 This post will cover a quick introduction to middleware within web3.py, how to configure the middleware stack, and how to create custom middleware of your own.
 If you'd like to write your own middleware and are ready to skip straight to sample code, you can find that here.